 Assignation is a term used in crofting to describe the permanent transfer of a tenancy from one person to another.
 In a normal year 200 to 300 croft tenancies are assigned.
 In over half of these the current crofter passes the croft to a member of their family and the majority of the remaining tenancies are transferred to people already known to the crofter.
 Given the demand we know exists for crofts, we understand the frustration which the lack of available land can produce.

 Having said that a number of crofts do come onto the open market each year.
 Prospective crofters can look for tenancies in local newspapers or may contact crofting solicitors or estate agents to register their interest.
 Some have found a croft by placing a 'wanted' advertisement in the relevant local newspaper.

-This is only the beginning of the process.
-Obtaining a croft tenancy is at least as difficult as buying a particular house in a sellers’ market.
-There are also certain legal requirements.
 The Commission does not own crofts and cannot act as an agent for anyone seeking a croft.